i2bc/n_terminal_lysine/README.md

 │   ├── GCA_000009965.1_ASM996v1_cds_from_genomic.fna.gz
 │   ├── GCA_000010305.1_ASM1030v1_cds_from_genomic.fna.gz
 │   └── GCA_000146045.2_R64_cds_from_genomic.fna.gz
-└── n_term...
+└── ...
 ```
 compute measurements:
-for eukaryota, end with 0 in place of 11 (genetic code, -table option of emboss::transeq tools)
+for eukaryota, end with 0 in place of 11 for archaea and bacteria (genetic code, `-table` option of the `emboss::transeq` tool)
 ```
 for sp in arch bact ; do bash compute.sh ${sp}.list n_terminal_lysine-main 11 ; done
 for sp in euka ; do bash compute.sh ${sp}.list n_terminal_lysine-main 0 ; done